ycherkes/OrcaSql/README.md

+This repository has reached the maintenance state: "You need it, you fix it".
+If you find a bug or need a new feature, please feel free to create a PR.

 OrcaSql
 =======
 OrcaSql is a parser for Microsoft SQL Server data files.
 It allows you to read SQL Server data files without the use of SQL Server.